-The second key part of the Climate Bonds Standard (CBS) is the overarching CBS available at Climate Bonds Standard V3.0 | Climate Bonds Initiative.
-This documents the common management of proceeds and reporting requirements that all Certified Climate Bonds must meet, in addition to meeting the sector specific Criteria.
+The second key part of the Climate Bonds Standard (CBS) is the overarching Climate Bonds Standard V4.0.
+This documents describes the cross-sectoral criteria all certified instruments/ assets/ entities must meet, in addition to meeting the sector specific Criteria.

-1.2 Environmental Scope
+1.2 Environmental Scope of the Basic Chemicals Criteria